nikhilkalburgi/ftp-for-node/readme.md

 # Ftp-For-Node

-### A basic Ftp client and server for nodejs that helps to make the transfer of files easier.
+#### A basic Ftp and Explicit FTPS client and server for nodejs that helps to make the transfer of files easier.

 ## To Install
-`npm install --save ftp-for-node`
+`  npm install --save ftp-for-node  `